WovenMC/woven-api-module-template/README.md

 ### Checkstyle

-To ensure a common code style there is a checkstyle file, you can check your module code style by executing the `checkstyle` task that will check the coding style and produce a report.
+To ensure a common code style there is a checkstyle file, you can check your module code style by executing the `check` task which will check the coding style and produce a report.